EfficientUser/Ulm-transport-lovelace-card/README.md

 # * Stop Points
-Stop Points can be finde in StopPointCodes.txt can´t finde then online anymore.
+Stop Points can be found in StopPointCodes.txt .
 Moreover i think you can only use Stops without platforms.